Suzurannosato Station: Lines

 Suzurannosato Station is served by the Chūō Main Line and is 186.1 kilometers from the terminus of the line at Tokyo Station.

 Station layout

 Suzurannosato Station has two unnumbered opposed side platforms built on an embankment.
 The platforms are connected by an underpass.
 The station is not attended.

 Platforms

 History

 The station opened on 31 October 1985.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Station numbering introduced on the line from February 2025, with the station being assigned number CO54.